'Dubai Metro is truly a lifeline': Commuters reflect on 15 years of convenience, connectivity

 According to Asim, what sets the Dubai Metro apart from others he has used around the world is its cleanliness.
 “Everything is always spick and span.
 I have travelled to many cities, and no metro system compares to Dubai in terms of how well it is maintained,” said Asim.

 Jennifer Paul, who has been living in Dubai since 1976, vividly remembers the excitement in the air when the Metro was launched.
-“I was 35 years old back then but more eager to get on the Metro than my two young kids,” gushed Jennifer.
+“I was 35 years old back then but more eager to get on the Metro than my two young kids,” said Paul.

 Fatima Amal, a university student, has been a dedicated Dubai Metro commuter for the past nine years, using it during her school years and continuing through college.
 To her, the Metro is more than just a convenient way to get around — it’s a cost-effective and environmentally friendly solution that fits perfectly with her student lifestyle.

-For Fatima, the Metro was the most affordable and safest commute for a student.
+For Amal, the Metro was the most affordable and safest commute for a student.
 The separate compartment for women has been a factor in making her daily commute comfortable and safe.
 “As a young woman, the designated women’s compartment has made me feel at ease.
-It’s not just about comfort; it’s about safety and privacy in a crowded city,” said Fatima.
+It’s not just about comfort; it’s about safety and privacy in a crowded city,” she said.

 Moosa Koya Pathayapura, a materials manager living in the Gardens area, has the advantage of having three Metro stations within a 1-kilometre radius of his home.
 For him, this proximity to the Metro has been a significant time-saver, especially living in a neighbourhood at the far end of Dubai.

 “Since we live in the far end of Dubai, getting to places like Deira by car can take a lot of time.
 The Metro has been a real blessing for us.
-My wife and I often like to hop on the Metro to explore the city without having to worry about finding parking or paying the rising parking charges,” said Moosa.
+My wife and I often like to hop on the Metro to explore the city without having to worry about finding parking or paying rising charges,” he said.

 He mentions that the convenience of the Metro was especially highlighted during Expo 2020.
 “During Expo 2020, the Metro line made it so easy for us to visit the site regularly.
 We didn’t have to deal with traffic or parking.
-We could just get on the Metro and enjoy our time at the event,” said Moosa.
+We could just get on the Metro and enjoy our time at the event,” Koya added.

 ALSO READ: